How are you dealing with the holidays? I

 It just gave me a new perspective.

-things will help you.
+Maybe these things will help you.

 Knowing that they do love you.